raveljs/ravel/README.md

 ### Modules (and Errors)

-`Module`s are plain old node.js modules containing a single class which encapsulates application logic. `Module`s support dependency injection of core Ravel services and other Modules alongside npm dependencies *(no relative `require`'s!)*. `Module`s are instantiated safely in dependency-order, and cyclical dependencies are detected automatically.
+`Module`s are plain old node.js modules exporting a single class which encapsulates application logic. `Module`s support dependency injection of core Ravel services and other Modules alongside npm dependencies *(no relative `require`'s!)*. `Module`s are instantiated safely in dependency-order, and cyclical dependencies are detected automatically.

 *modules/cities.js*
 ```javascript